As a blogger, finding the right words can make all the difference.

 There’s a saying, “a confused mind won’t buy.”
 The same holds true for your website.
 A cluttered design causes confusion and overwhelm.

-While the perfect design might be up for debate, there’s no denying the value in simplicity.
+While the perfect blog design might be up for debate, there’s no denying the value in simplicity.
 Keeping your site uncluttered and easy to navigate is critical.

 If you’re not converting enough buyers or selling your latest product, look to your website design.
 What surrounds your call to action?
 Are there bright buttons, confusing ads, too much text, all amidst a messy design?